-There are several well known Sherlock Holmes quotes and phrases from the classic detective stories written by British author Sir Arthur Conan Doyle (1859-1930).
+Naturally, some of the best known Sherlock Holmes quotations and catchphrases come from the classic detective stories written by Sherlock’s creator, British author Sir Arthur Conan Doyle (1859-1930).

-And, there’s nothing even close to the oft-quoted line “Quick, Watson, the needle” in A.C.
-Doyle’s stories.
 That comes from a comedic operetta titled The Red Mill (1906), which premiered on Broadway on September 24, 1906.
-(Thus solving the mystery of how today’s post on This Day in Quotes is linked to September 24th.)

-That old operetta is not a Sherlock Holmes story.
+And, that old operetta is not even a Sherlock Holmes story.
 The “needle” line is a quip by a con man who is impersonating Sherlock as part of a scam.
-But somehow it became famous as “a Sherlock Holmes quote.”

 Three years later, in Doyle’s “The Sign of Four,” fans of Sherlock first read about the “seven-percent-solution.”